-The Company has a \$150.0 million credit facility that was amended on June 5, 2019, to permit the issuance of the Convertible Notes and extend the maturity date of the credit facility to December 15, 2023 ("2019 Amended Credit Agreement").
-The 2019 Amended Credit Agreement provides for an accordion feature that allows the Company to expand the size of the revolving line of credit by an additional \$50.0 million, subject to certain conditions, by obtaining additional commitments from the existing lenders or by causing a person acceptable to the administrative agent to become a lender (in each case subject to the terms and conditions set forth in the 2019 Amended Credit Agreement).
+The Company has a revolving credit facility with a syndicate of lenders and Altair Engineering Inc.as borrower ("2017 Credit Agreement").
+The 2017 Credit Agreement").
+The 2017 Credit Agreement provides for an aggregate commitment amount of \$150.0 million, with a sublimit for the issuance of letters of credit of up to \$5.0 million and a sublimit for swingline loans of up to \$5.0 million.
+The 2017 Credit Agreement matures on October 18, 2022.
+The 2017 Credit Agreement provides for an accordion feature that allows the Company to expand the size of the revolving line of credit by an additional \$50.0 million, subject to certain conditions, by obtaining additional commitments from the existing lenders or by causing a person acceptable to the administrative agent to become a lender (in each case subject to the terms and conditions set forth in the 2017 Credit Agreement).

-As of June 30, 2019, the Company had no outstanding borrowings under the 2019 Amended Credit Agreement and there was \$150.0 million available for future borrowing.
-The 2019 Amended Credit Agreement is available for general corporate purposes, including working capital, capital expenditures, and permitted acquisitions.
+As of March 31, 2019, the Company had \$14.8 million of outstanding borrowings under the 2017 Credit Agreement and there was \$135.2 million available for future borrowing.
+The 2017 Credit Agreement is available for general corporate purposes, including working capital, capital expenditures, and permitted acquisitions.

-Borrowings under the 2019 Amended Credit Agreement bear interest at a rate per annum equal to an agreed upon applicable margin plus, at the Company's option, either the Alternate Base Rate (defined as the greatest of (1) the Prime Rate (as defined in the 2019 Amended Credit Agreement) in effect on such day, (2) the Federal Funds Effective Rate (as defined in the 2019 Amended Credit Agreement) in effect on such day plus 1/2 of 1.00% or (3) the Adjusted LIBO Rate (as defined in the 2019 Amended Credit Agreement) for a one month interest period on such day (or if such day is not a business day, the immediately preceding business day) plus 1.00%) or the Adjusted LIBO Rate.
-The applicable margin for borrowings under the 2019 Amended Credit Agreement is based on the Company's most recently tested consolidated total net leverage ratio and will vary from (a) in the case of Eurodollar loans, 1.25% to 2.00%, and (b) in the case of ABR loans and swingline loans, 0.25% to 1.00%.
-The Company pays a commitment fee (based on the Company's most recently tested consolidated total senior secured net leverage ratio) ranging from 0.15% to 0.30% on the unused portion of the 2019 Amended Credit Agreement.
+Borrowings under the 2017 Credit Agreement bear interest at a rate per annum equal to an agreed upon applicable margin plus, at the Company's option, either the Alternate Base Rate (defined as the greatest of (1) the Prime Rate (as defined in the 2017 Credit Agreement) in effect on such day, (2) the Federal Funds Effective Rate (as defined in the 2017 Credit Agreement) in effect on such day (12 of 1.00% or (3) the Adjusted LIBO Rate (as defined in the 2017 Credit Agreement) for a one month interest period on such day (or if such day is not a business day, the immediately preceding business day) plus 1.00%) or the Adjusted LIBO Rate.
+The applicable margin for borrowings under the 2017 Credit Agreement is based on the Company's most recently tested consolidated total net leverage ratio and will vary from (a) in the case of Eurodollar loans, 1.25% to 2.00%, and (b) in the case of ABR loans and swingline loans, 0.25% to 1.00%.
+The Company pays a commitment fee (based on the Company's most recently tested consolidated total net leverage ratio) ranging from 0.15% to 0.30% on the unused portion of the 2017 Credit Agreement.

-Collateral and quarantees
+Collateral and guarantees

-The 2019 Amended Credit Agreement is secured by collateral including (i) substantially all of the Company's properties and assets, and the properties and assets of the Company's direct and indirect domestic subsidiaries but excluding any patents, copyrights, patent applications or copyright applications or any trade secrets or software products and (ii) pledges of the equity interests in all present and future direct and indirect domestic subsidiaries (subject in each case to certain exceptions as provided for under the 2019 Amended Credit Agreement).
-The Company's direct and indirect domestic subsidiaries are guarantors of all the obligations under the 2019 Amended Credit Agreement.
+The 2017 Credit Agreement is secured by collateral including (i) substantially all of the Company's properties and assets, and the properties and assets of the Company's direct and indirect domestic subsidiaries but excluding any patents, copyrights, patent applications or copyright applications or any trade secrets or software products and (ii) pledges of the equity interests in all present and future direct and indirect domestic subsidiaries (subject in each case to certain exceptions as provided for under the 2017 Credit Agreement).
+The Company's direct and indirect domestic subsidiaries are guarantors of all the obligations under the 2017 Credit Agreement.